Syrian jets, helicopters hit rebel town near Turkey

 The offensive has caused some of the biggest refugee movements since the Syrian conflict began nearly 20 months ago.

-One of the jets struck within meters of the barbed-wire fence that divides Ras al-Ain from the Turkish settlement of Ceylanpinar, sending up plumes of black smoke.
+One of the jets struck within metres of the barbed-wire fence that divides Ras al-Ain from the Turkish settlement of Ceylanpinar, sending up plumes of black smoke.

 From a vantage point in Turkey close to the border, the warplane appeared at one point to enter Turkish airspace.